Essential Boxing Gear and Equipment for Fighters – 2025

 Boxing Gloves: Choosing the Right Fit and Style

-• 16oz to 18oz gloves: With more padding, these are excellent for sparring.
-They help protect you and your training partner.
+• 16oz to 18oz gloves: Extra padding makes these great for sparring.
+You and your partner stay safe.

 Hand Wraps: The Foundation of Hand Protection